-- Compile, analyze and maintain data (including GIS data) for the following: - US Census and other demographic/socioeconomic data - Population & employment growth - Regional travel patterns - Roadway characteristics and condition - Transit routes and ancillary facilities - Bicycle and pedestrian facilities - Freight-related data - Safety & crash data - Air quality data (ozone & particulate matter) - Congestion data (including travel time reliability and delay) - Transportation system usage data (traffic counts, bicycle/pedestrian counts, transit ridership, shared mobility device usage) - Coordinate with KYTC and Lextran (5307 recipient) to monitor and report on national Transportation Performance Management metrics and progress toward meeting the established targets for safety, infrastructure condition, system performance and transit asset management and transit safety.
+- Compile, analyze and maintain data (including GIS data) for the following: - US Census and other demographic/socioeconomic data - Population & employment growth - Regional travel patterns - Roadway characteristics and condition - Transit routes and ancillary facilities - Inventory of transit assets and condition - Bicycle and pedestrian facilities - Freight-related data - Safety & crash data (including transit safety data) - Air quality data (ozone & particulate matter) - Congestion data (including travel time reliability and delay) - Transportation system usage data (traffic counts, bicycle/pedestrian counts, transit ridership, shared mobility device usage) - Conduct an inventory of transportation-related data that is available for the region and facilitate a dialogue with the various agencies to identify opportunities for data sharing. - Coordinate with KYTC and Lextran (5307 recipient) to monitor and report on national Transportation Performance Management metrics and progress toward meeting the established targets for safety, infrastructure condition, system performance, transit asset management and transit safety.
 Performance targets are set by Lextran and by KYTC and have been adopted and supported by the MPO.
-Support of statewide safety targets must be reaffirmed by the MPO annually. - Monitor congestion and transportation system performance in accordance with federal planning requirements for a Congestion Management Process (CMP).
+MPO adoption of safety targets and transit asset condition targets must occur annually.
+In FY 23, the MPO will evaluate the possibility of setting regional targets for safety performance measures. - Monitor congestion and transportation system performance in accordance with federal planning requirements for a Congestion Management Process (CMP).
 Work with stakeholder groups to acquire and utilize the best available congestion-related data to inform the CMP.
-INRIXTM data is currently being utilized. - Update and maintain the MPO's equity maps developed from US Census data to identify concentrations of Title VI, Environmental Justice (EJ) communities and Limited English Proficiency individuals in the MPO area.
-These maps are used to inform project prioritization, project development and targeted outreach efforts. - Assist Lextran and other federally funded transit entities in the Lexington area with data analysis and mapping, including maintenance of the GIS-based "Transit Route Facilities Inventory Database." - Monitor the safety of the transportation system by mapping crash and incident data. - Monitor the security of the transportation system by coordinating with emergency and public safety agencies regarding emergency management operations and disaster preparations.
+An RFP for a Transportation Data Analytics was issued in FY2022.
+An executed contract with the selected vendor is anticipated in Q4 of FY2022 and will extend through FY2023. - Update and maintain the MPO's equity maps developed from US Census data to identify concentrations of Title VI, Environmental Justice (EJ), Underserved and Historically Disadvantaged communities, and Limited English Proficiency individuals in the MPO area.
+These maps are used to inform project prioritization, project development and targeted outreach efforts.
+Work to update these maps began in FY 2022 when US Census 2020 data was made available and will be completed in FY2023.

-- Review local air quality monitor readings to track trends and compliance with air quality standards. - Identify and maintain maps of critical urban freight corridors in the Lexington MPO area in consultation with KYTC. - Monitor corridors within the National Highway Freight Network and identify freight movements of significance within the MPO area. - Update roadway functional classification maps in coordination with local and state agencies. - Update population, employment and network data in the Lexington Area MPO's Travel Demand Forecasting Model.
+- Assist Lextran and other federally funded transit entities in the Lexington area with data analysis and mapping, including maintenance of the GIS-based "Transit Route Facilities Inventory Database." - Monitor the safety of the transportation system by mapping crash and incident data. - Monitor the security of the transportation system by coordinating with emergency and public safety agencies regarding emergency management operations and disaster preparations. - Review local air quality monitor readings to track trends and compliance with air quality standards. - Identify and maintain maps of critical urban freight corridors in the Lexington MPO area in consultation with KYTC. - Monitor corridors within the National Highway Freight Network and identify freight movements of significance within the MPO area. - Update roadway functional classification maps in coordination with local and state agencies. - Update the MPO's Urbanized Area Boundary as necessary per U.S. 2020 Census data. - Update population, employment and network data in the Lexington Area MPO's Travel Demand Forecasting Model.
 Submit updates to KYTC. - Monitor transportation-related rules, regulations, standards/guidelines and best practices.